replit/kaboom/doc/03-drag-sprite.md

-# Drag game objects with Kaboom
+# Drag game objects in Kaboom

-Creating simple games is easy and fun with Kaboom.

-In this tutorial, we're going to see how to drag game objects, also known as sprites.
-You can find the link to the code at https://replit.com/@ritza/drag-sprite-tutorial or check out the embedded code at the bottom of this tutorial.
+In this tutorial, we'll show you how to drag game objects, also known as sprites.
+You can find the the code [on our repl](https://replit.com/@ritza/drag-sprite-tutorial) or check out the embedded code at the end of this tutorial.

 ## Things to consider

-The main things that we want to consider are as follows:
+To drag game objects, we need to:

-- We want to keep track of the sprite we're dragging
+- keep track of the sprite we're dragging,
-- We want to create a custom component for handling drag and drop behaviour
+- create a custom component for handling drag-and-drop behaviour, and
-- We want to add sprites that are draggable
+- add sprites that are draggable.

 ## Getting started with the code

-The first thing we want to do to is load the `kaboom()` library and initialize a kaboom context.
+Let's start by loading the Kaboom library and initializing a Kaboom context:

 ```js
 import kaboom from "kaboom";